 Everything else—the beautiful mountain scenery, the new friendships, the simple lifestyle and the limitless opportunities for education and personal growth—is all part of the experience!

 Volunteers are encouraged to bring the following items:

-About Insurance: We ask volunteers to get a appropriate travel insurance that covers volunteering in Thailand in case of any incidents.
+About Insurance: We ask volunteers to get a appropriate travel insurance by themselves, that covers volunteering in Thailand in case of any incidents.

 Some special things to make us happier

 We often get asked on what else we need in the farm and what can people bring to us from the city.
 So here is the list that you can bring along if you like to see our happier smiling face.

 1- Olive oil.
 We could not buy any olive oil in the town.
 Yet, our volunteers love to put it on many recipes especially pizza and salad dressing.